IlyaLab/LogicModelMerger/README.md

-# A Workflow for Merging Logical Gene Regulatory Network Models
+# LM-Merger: A Workflow for Merging Logical Gene Regulatory Network Models

 ## Overview

 This repository provides a semi-automated workflow for merging logic models, and demonstrate its application using a set of Acute Myeloid Leukemia (AML) models.

-The workflow is described in the manuscript **"LM-Merger: A workflow for merging logical models with an application to gene regulation"**. ([link](https://www.biorxiv.org/content/10.1101/2024.09.13.612961v3))
+The workflow is described in the manuscript **"LM-Merger: A workflow for merging logical models with an application to gene regulatory network models"**. ([link](http://doi.org/10.1186/s12859-025-06212-2))

-> Li LX, Aguilar B, Gennari J, Qin G. LM-Merger: A workflow for merging logical models with an application to gene regulation. bioRxiv.
-2024 Jan 1;2024.09.13.612961.
+> Li LX, Aguilar B, Gennari J, Qin G. LM-Merger: a workflow for merging logical models with an application to gene regulatory network models.
+BMC Bioinformatics.
+2025 Jul 15;26:178.

 The workflow involves sequential steps: